apache/arrow/docs/source/java/vector_schema_root.rst

 Fields are used to denote the particular columns of a table.
-A field, i.e. an instance of `Field`_, holds together a field name, a data type and some optional metadata
+A field, i.e. an instance of `Field`_, holds together a field name, a data type, and some optional key-value metadata.

 .. code-block:: Java

-    // Create a column A with utf8 string column and metadata import org.apache.arrow.vector.types.pojo.ArrowType;
+    // Create a column "document" of string type with metadata import org.apache.arrow.vector.types.pojo.ArrowType;
     import org.apache.arrow.vector.types.pojo.Field;
     import org.apache.arrow.vector.types.pojo.FieldType;